 Shop vintage, second hand or rent

-Competing with fast-fashion prices is difficult.
+Maybe you’re not one for fashion stylists, even if they’re sustainable.
+You’re more into shopping and finding things yourself.
+But fast-fashion is everywhere and competing against fast-fashion prices is difficult.
 Don’t you think it’s a bit cheeky to ask a college student to spend $80 on a plain white tee when they can get a similar one for a fraction of the price?
 It’s a hard sell.
 You might not be a college student, but you could be in a similar boat.
 Why not consider shopping vintage or second hand?
 We’re speaking mostly to you if you’ve never considered second hand or have a particular resistance to it.
 We’re trying our best to convince you that there’s so much out there that’s in good condition and has been barely worn.
 Just like you might have a ton of items in your wardrobe that you’ve never worn, so do many of us.
-If you’re not sure where to look to find these items, place an ad and these vendors will come to you.
 Or if it’s just not for you, why not consider renting.
 Brands like Rent the Runway have revolutionized the industry in this way.

 Did you like what you read?
 If so, would you mind sharing this article with your friends?

-Are there any others ways you feel you can make a difference in the fashion industry?
+Are there any other ways you feel you can make a difference in the fashion industry?
 Please let us know in the comments section.